Summary of Key Features

 - An aircraft should not depart from its origin port unless the estimated time of arrival will be before 11.00 pm Essendon local time.
 Where the estimated time of arrival will be at or after 11.00 pm a dispensation should be sought before departure.

 - An aircraft that arrives at Essendon Fields Airport before 6.00 am must hold until after the curfew ends, or divert to an alternative airport.

-- Essendon Fields Airport is not to be nominated or used as a planned alternate airport (in accordance with the noise abatement procedures in the Aeronautical Information Package published by Airservices Australia).
+- Essendon Fields Airport is not to be nominated or used as a planned alternate airport.

 - All operators of aircraft to or from Essendon Fields Airport during curfew hours are required to lodge a flight plan with Airservices Australia.

 Exceptions to the Curfew